 - We record what kind of device you are using, such as a laptop, tablet or mobile phone.

 - We record your IP address, network service provider and which browser you use.

 - We record which pages you visit.
-We use Google Analytics software to collect the IP address of your device.
-We anonymise the IP address before it is stored by Google.
-In that way, Google cannot identify you as an individual user.
+We use Matomo software to collect the IP address of your device.
+We anonymise the IP address before it is stored by Matomo.
+In that way, neither Matomo or the police cannot identify you as an individual user.

 - We record what you search for.
 Politiet.no uses Episerver Find as a search engine.
 When you search for information on politiet.no, your IP address and details of what you are searching for are sent to Episerver Find.
 Information about which search results you click on is also sent to Episerver Find.

 - We record where you are.
 We do this with the help of your IP address.
 We can also pinpoint your location via your network signal.
 This is called geolocation.
 We do not store this information.
 We use the information only to tailor the website's contents to you.
 For example, news or information about a certain topic.
 You can choose not to allow us to use your position.
 But the contents of the site may not match your needs as closely.

 - We collect information on the police district and local authority you want information from.
 This information is stored in a cookie, which is – in turn – stored on your device.
 This happens when you visit a page whose contents match your needs.
 You can choose to turn off the cookies function.
 But the contents of the site will no longer be tailored to your particular police district.

 We store your personal data no longer than is necessary.
 Once we have processed your data, we delete them.

 We do not share information about how you use the services with anyone else for purposes other than to operate the website politiet.no.
 The information is not traceable to you as an individual.